siggiskulason/test-device-content-interfaces/README.md

 ## Build and install the device snap to test

 ```
-sudo snap install edgex-device-rest-go --channel=[the channel you are using]
+sudo snap install edgex-device-rest --channel=[the channel you are using]
 ```

 ## View the logs for the device snap

 ```
-snap logs -f edgex-device-rfid-llrp.device-rfid-llrp-go
+snap logs -f edgex-device-rest
 ```

 ## Build and install the test snap